|Norman H. Zivin|

 Represented Patsy’s Brand in the prosecution of a trademark infringement action concerning pasta sauce.
 The Court granted summary judgment in Patsy’s favor and awarded attorneys’ fees and sanctions against the defendants.
 The judgment was affirmed on appeal by the Second Circuit.

 Represented Patsy’s Italian Restaurant in the prosecution of a service mark and unfair competition against a pizzeria chain and its franchisee.
-The jury found wilful infringement by the pizzeria franchisee and fraud by the chain.
+The jury found willful infringement by the pizzeria franchisee and fraud by the chain.
 The case now is on appeal.